Silhouettes of three runners jogging outdoors during sunset, with buildings in the background and the sky transitioning to blue.

 Acupuncture for Sports & Physical Performance

-Whether you're a recreational runner or train at a competitive level, physical strain and injury are an inevitable part of sport.
-The body is resilient, but it needs support — especially when demands are high and recovery time is short.
-At Embodhi in Amsterdam, acupuncture is used both to treat existing complaints and to help athletes stay injury-free.
+Whether training recreationally or at a competitive level, physical strain and injury are an inevitable part of sport.
+The body is resilient, but it needs support, especially when demands are high and recovery time is short.
+Acupuncture is used both to treat existing complaints and to support athletes in staying injury-free.

 Sport requires more than fitness.
 The heart, lungs, muscles, tendons, and joints all need to adapt continuously to the demands placed on them.
-When that adaptation is incomplete — through overtraining, poor recovery, or accumulated strain — minor issues can quickly develop into significant injuries.
+When that adaptation is incomplete, through overtraining, poor recovery, or accumulated strain, minor issues develop into significant injuries.
 Acupuncture supports the body's ability to regulate itself, maintain balance, and recover efficiently.
-Many athletes use it not just when something is wrong, but as a regular part of their training and recovery routine.
+Many athletes use it not only when something is wrong, but as a regular part of their training and recovery routine.

 • Neck, shoulder, and arm complaints